Estimate Time5 min

 • You can check the status of your refund online or on the IRS mobile app.
 Don't call the IRS about your refund unless it's been at least 3 weeks since you filed electronically or 6 weeks by paper, or if the IRS directs you to call.

 If you're one of the millions of Americans expecting money back from the IRS, you probably want it as soon as possible.
-How long it takes to see your refund, though, depends on how you prepare and send in your tax return.
+How long it takes to receive your refund, though, depends on how you prepare and send in your tax return.

 Here's a rough idea of when you may receive your tax refund and how to avoid speed bumps that can slow down the process.